qbeyond/terraform-azurerm-archetype-lib/policy_definitions/vhub_connections/README.md

 The policy works as expected when assigned in the following scenarios.
 For other scenarios view the known bugs.

 - vNets in the same resource group as vHub
+- vNets in other resource groups then vHub, but still in the same subscription

 ## Known Bugs